Asymptotic nonlocality in gauge theories: Review of asymptotic nonlocality in a scalar theory

 when one parametrizes the Lee-Wick partner spectrum of the theory by

-where $m_j \equiv 1/a_j$.
-(In fact, this result was not sensitive to the form of the parametrization provided that the masses approach a common value as they are taken to infinity.)
+where $m_j \equiv 1/a_j$, and we define $M_\text{nl}^2 \equiv 4/(3 \,\ell^2)$, so that $(N-1) \,a_j^2 \rightarrow \ell^2$ for $N \rightarrow \infty$, as indicated earlier.
+[In fact, the result in Eq.~(\ref{eq:nlcutoff}) was not sensitive to the form of the parametrization provided that the masses approach a common value as they are taken to infinity.]
 Equations~(\ref{eq:nlcutoff}) and (\ref{eq:solvable-model-mass-parametrization}) make clear that the nonlocal mass scale can remain fixed at any desired value as one increases $N$, while the massive states become hierarchically heavier.
 A discussion of mass renormalization at two loops in the $\phi^4$ theory of Ref.~\cite{Boos:2021chb} is included in an appendix as further evidence of the robustness of this qualitative result.

 Note that the parametrization in Eq.~(\ref{eq:solvable-model-mass-parametrization}) was chosen to assure a spectrum of states that is nondegenerate for any finite $N$.
 As a consequence, the propagator